harikrishnan-kp/notes/xilinxs/vitis/vitis AI.md

   ```
 - to run an AI model on kv260, it should be converted into `<model_name>.xmodel `
 - `.xmodel` is the AI model quantized an compiled for running on kv260 or other xilixs dev boards
-- The `.prototxt file` is a Vitis™ AI configuration file that facilitates the uniform configuration management of model parameters.
+- The `.prototxt` file is a Vitis™ AI configuration file that facilitates the uniform configuration management of model parameters.
 Please refer to the Vitis AI User Guide to learn more.

 # doubt
 - what is the difference between vai_library and vai_runtime examples
 - why compiling prebuild apps failing inside docker container
-- what is the actual process running under the hood how to configure an app to run on DPU
+- what is the actual process running under the hood, how to configure an app to run on DPU

 # TODO
 - run prebuild smartcam application on kv260 using vitis AI